guestlinelabs/isomorphic-fetch-reject/README.md

 # isomorphic-fetch-reject

-This package is a mix of [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch) and [fetch-reject](https://www.npmjs.com/package/fetch-reject).
-It's isomorphic fetch request that rejects also on HTTP error.
+This package is using [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch) and extends it to reject on HTTP error.

-> Standard fetch does not throw on HTTP errors (non-200 status code).
+> Standard fetch does not throw on HTTP errors (>= 400 status code).
 This wrapper allows it to do so.

-This package is perfect for apps that render on the server side as well as on the client side.
+This package is perfect for apps that render on both the server and the client side.

 ## Install